Water Conservation Rebates

 Toilets are the largest water-using fixture inside the home; by replacing old, inefficient toilets, using 3 gallons per flush or greater, with more efficient 1.28 gallon per flush or less commodes, we can save up to 4,000 thousand gallons of water per toilet, per year!
 You can save on waste water charges too, when water use is decreased during waste water averaging.

 Clothes Washer Rebate

-This program is available to direct City water customers that have purchased a new, efficient clothes washer since December 17, 2012.
+This program is available to direct City water customers that have purchased a new, efficient clothes washer.
 New washers must be a Tier 2 or 3 washer on the Consortium for Energy Efficiency washer list.
 Washers using Silver Ion Technology will NOT be rebated.
-Rebate amount is $75 per washer, when purchased from a Round Rock retailer.
+Rebate amount is $100 per washer, when purchased from a Round Rock retailer.
 Limit one rebate per address, while funds last.
 To apply, submit a completed application along with a copy of your itemized purchase receipt once the washer has been installed.

 Water Harvesting Rebate

 The City is very excited to now offer a rebate on rainwater collection!
 The rebate is for new collection systems that have been purchased and installed since June 1, 2013.
 The water collection containers must be new and not purchased from any prior City of Round Rock event, sale, or give-away.

 To apply, simply submit an application and purchase receipt.
 You will be contacted for a final inspection.
 Please read the application to find the complete details.
 The barrels can be purchased from any vendor you choose, here's a short (incomplete) list of local vendors: